-9.1.1 Factory-Built Metal Chimney
+9.2.1 Factory-Built Chimney

-These sometimes are referred to temp' chimneys because they have the specific characteristics to withstand temperatures that can be created by wood burning stoves.
+These are sometimes referred to as 'high temp' chimneys because they have the specific characteristics to withstand temperatures that can be created by wood burning stoves.
 Factory-built chimneys are tested as a system with all the necessary components for installation.
 The instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
 To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
 Only components intended for the brand and model of chimney should be used.
 Never fabricate or substitute parts from other chimney brands.
 The chimney must be a type suitable for solid fuel.